w3cj/c.js/README.md

 ## Input Binding

-Inputs are automatically bound to the model with the name attribute.
+Bind an input to a property on the model by setting the data-bind attribute of the input element.

 ```js
 app.addComponent('contact', {